NukeNova/i3wm-Configuration/README.md

 #!/bin/funky

-These are my funky dotfiles
+These are my funky configuration files